Headache Treatment Oakville:

 Dr. Jenn says it is safe to say that since Covid our children have increased their screen time and their spine and posture is suffering!
 Kids and grown ups spending hours a day looking down a their phones and tablets are causing catastrophic changes to their spine which affects their overall muscle tension which can cause Headaches!
 Once again, kids as young as 4 have come into our clinic with chronic headaches and severe mood changes all do to too much phone and really really bad posture.

-Tension headaches are often times ignored by sufferers experiencing them.
-Whether it’s because they have accepted them as a regular annoyance or that they’re unaware how easily they can be treated, tension headaches are one of the most common discomforts our Oakville physiotherapy see on a daily basis.
+Our Oakville physiotherapy team says “Tension headaches are ignored too often!”
+People who suffer from tension headaches think they have to live with the headache pain and there are no permanent solutions to their tension headaches.
+Whether it’s because they have accepted that their tension headaches are a regular annoyance or that they’re unaware how easily they can be treated, tension headaches are one of the most common discomforts that our Oakville physiotherapy clinic sees on a daily basis.

 The suboccipital muscles are very important to us!
 They are what keep the head balanced on top of the spine and attached to the body.
 It’s no wonder they get tense with everyday activity and work routines!

 Massage therapy that is focused the suboccipital muscles and surrounding muscles is one of the most raved about treatments.
 This treatment not only relieves the tension headaches but also helps the patient eliminate the other symptoms that may come with tension headaches such as neck pain, lightheadedness, and nausea.
 These annoying pains can easily be treated through active release therapy by focusing on the trigger points in your neck that are likely causing the headaches to occur.
 Acupuncture and shockwave treatment are other options for tension headache treatment in Oakville.